-The following plan outlines the recommended activities for coordinating the IOSCO World Investor Week (WIW) by the Committee on Retail Investors (C8) through a dedicated WIW Working Group.
+The following plan outlines the recommended activities for coordinating the IOSCO World Investor Week (WIW) by the Committee on Retail Investors (Committee 8) through a dedicated WIW Multi-Coordination Group supported by WIW Working Group.
 It is based on strategic thinking about campaign objectives, available resources, and feasible methods to evaluate the results.
 The plan turns the strategy into actions and addresses the key questions of any implementation plan (what, who, when, and how much).
 It also designs mechanisms to facilitate collaboration among IOSCO members in the campaign, establishes partnerships with other organizations and IOSCO Committees, and provides a method to evaluate the campaign results.
 The approach is informed by literature from the social marketing discipline.